AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Returns if the battery is currently being charged (TRUE) or not (FALSE)
+Returns if the battery is currently being charged (TRUE) or not (FALSE).

 **Syntax:** `charging?`<br>
 *120:FALSE*